library(auk)

 # clean up variables

-<- zf %>%
+<- zf |>

 zf mutate(

-# convert X to NA
+# convert count to integer and X to NA

 observation_count = as.integer(observation_count),

-# effort_distance_km to 0 for non-travelling counts
+# effort_distance_km to 0 for stationary counts

-effort_distance_km = if_else(protocol_type != "Traveling",
+effort_distance_km = if_else(protocol_type == "Stationary",

 0, effort_distance_km),